Tax season already? Some tips for avoiding stress and scams

 “If you didn’t get anything in the mail doesn’t mean that there isn’t an information document out there that you need to be aware of and report accordingly,” O’Saben said.

-—Make sure you report all of your income.
+— Make sure you report all of your income.

 If you had more than one job in 2022, you need the W-2 forms of each — not just the one from the job you ended the year with, says Christina Wease, interim director of the tax clinic at Michigan State University.